 T. V. Rajeswar was the 22nd Governor of Uttar Pradesh from 8th July 2004 to 28th July 2009.
 He was an Indian Police Service officer and an Intelligence Bureau chief.
 He was awarded the Padma Vibhushan in 2012.

 Banwari Lal Joshi

-Ram Naik is the present and the 25th Governor of Uttar Pradesh from 2004.
+Ram Naik served as the 25th Governor of Uttar Pradesh from 22nd July 2014 to 28th July, 2019.
 He belongs to Bharatiya Janata Party (BJP).